Egg allergy: Clinical features and diagnosis

 The prevalence of egg allergy confirmed by oral challenge was 1.6 percent of children three years of age in an unselected population in Denmark .
 A subsequent meta-analysis of the prevalence of food allergy estimated that egg allergy affects 0.5 to 2.5 percent of young children .
 There were several limitations to the meta-analysis.
 There was significant variability in study design that made direct comparisons difficult.
 The majority of studies included in the meta-analysis were based upon self-reports of food allergy, which tend to overestimate the prevalence.
 Some studies used skin prick test and food-specific immunoglobulin E (IgE) levels to confirm sensitization to the allergen.
-However, only three studies used double-blind, placebo-controlled food challenges (DBPCFCs), the gold standard, to confirm the diagnosis of food allergy [7,9,10].
+However, not all sensitized patients have clinical allergy, and only three studies used double-blind, placebo-controlled food challenges (DBPCFCs), the gold standard, to confirm the diagnosis of food allergy [3-5].
 In these three studies of unselected populations, the prevalence of egg allergy ranged from 0.0004 percent in a cohort of German children aged 0 to 17 years , to 0.6 percent in nursery school children in Mexico , to 1.6 percent in three-year-old Danish children .
+New-onset egg allergy in adults is rare and is limited to case reports .
 (See "Oral food challenges for diagnosis and management of food allergies".)

 - Hill DJ, Hosking CS, de Benedictis FM, et al. Confirmation of the association between high levels of immunoglobulin E food sensitization and eczema in infancy: an international study.
 Clin Exp Allergy 2008; 38:161.